thedynamiclinker/sudocode/etc/group.md

 ---
 # The /etc/groups

 ## α: Algebra

 > _Abstract Algebra PhD student, to her mentor: What do you picture when you picture a Group?_
 > _Abstract Algebra Professor: A capital G._
 >
 > -Anonymous Algebraist

+TODO: Give 1 a repl on group theory, ring theory, and field theory.
+Give examples and do one simple proof.

 ## β: Unassigned